Do you want to learn about some of the best smith machine shoulder exercises to include it in your workouts for a stronger, better-looking shoulder.

 - Free Weight Vs Smith Machine Shoulder Exercises

-- is the smith machine good for shoulder
+- Is the Smith machine good for the shoulder?

 - Takeaways

-Here are the best shoulder exercises you can do with a smith machine to build muscle mass and strength in your deltoid.
+Here are the best shoulder exercises you can do with a Smith machine to make your deltoid muscles bigger and stronger.

 1. Smith Machine Seated Shoulder Press

-The shoulder Press remains the grand-daddy of all shoulder exercises to build big, round shoulder muscles.
+The shoulder press is the most popular shoulder exercise for building big, round shoulder muscles.

-With the Smith machine shoulder press, you can isolate the front delt more because you don’t have to balance the bar.
+The delt muscles can be isolated more because you don’t have to balance the bar.

 Smith machine seated shoulder press has been the favorite shoulder exercise with bodybuilders as it builds muscle fast and is a power move.